-Each HAQ stockholder who holds shares of common stock either issued in HAQ's IPO or purchased following such offering in the open market has the right to vote against the Merger Proposal and, at the same time, demand that HAQ convert such stockholder's shares into an amount of cash equal to a pro rata portion of the trust account.
+Each HAQ stockholder who holds shares of common stock issued in HAQ's IPO or purchased following such offering in the open market has the right to vote against the Merger Proposal and, at the same time, demand that HAQ convert such stockholder's shares into cash equal to a pro rata portion of the trust account.
 These shares will be converted into cash only if the Merger is consummated.
-Based on the amount of cash held in the trust account as of March 31, 2007 (approximately \$71.4 million) without taking into account any interest accrued after such date, stockholders who vote against the Merger Proposal and elect to convert such stockholder's shares as described above will be entitled to convert each share of common stock that it holds into approximately \$7.60 per share.
-However, if the holders of 1,880,000 or more shares of common stock issued in HAQ's IPO (an amount equal to 20% or more of the total number of shares issued in the IPO), vote against the Merger and demand conversion of their shares into a pro rata portion of the trust account, then HAQ will not be able to consummate the Merger and we will be required, because of the lack of time to identify another potential target and negotiate a transaction, to liquidate.
+Based on the amount of cash held in the trust account as of December 31, 2006, without taking into account any interest accrued after such date, stockholders who vote against the Merger Proposal and elect to convert such stockholder's shares as described above will be entitled to convert each share of common stock that it holds into approximately \$7.54 per share.
+However, if the holders of 1,880,000 or more shares of common stock issued in HAQ's IPO (an amount equal to 20% or more of the total number of shares issued in the IPO), vote against the Merger and demand conversion of their shares into a pro rata portion of the trust account, then HAQ will not be able to consummate the Merger.